 International Conservation and Forest Ecosystem Management Field School is an intensive course to run in the first term of the summer semester.

-Reliance on forests for their products and services is a global occurrence that varies widely among countries in its applications, governance, and implications to people and wildlife.
-Cultural values and the depth of their influence on policy, decision making, and actions can only be appreciated by first-hand observation and thoughtful comparison.
+Reliance on forests for their products and services is a global occurrence that varies widely among countries in its applications, governance, and implications for people and wildlife.
+Cultural values and the depth of their influence on policy, decision-making, and actions are best appreciated through first-hand observation and thoughtful discussion.
 Through the examination of forest resource systems and conservation efforts, we can gain a greater understanding of the complexities we face as global citizens and inform our future decisions.

-Course activities will involve travel to Northern and Southern India to engage in field tours, interviews, lectures, field exercises, and workshops.
-There will be an emphasis on the practical application of skills and concepts to issues in Indian forestry and conservation, as well as the development of oral and writing skills for a scientific audience.
-Students will engage in collaborative work with Indian students of a similar background and skill set to develop and conduct a monitoring plan for a given area while in India.
+Course activities will involve travel to an international location (varies by year) to engage in field tours, interviews, lectures, field exercises, and workshops.
+There will be an emphasis on the practical application of skills and concepts to issues in forestry and conservation, as well as the development of oral and writing skills for a scientific audience.

 Wood Machining Skills is a seven-day-long course held in the machine lab at the Centre for Advanced Wood Processing.
 In this hands-on course, you have the opportunity to practice safe working procedures, work with modern wood processing machinery, practice some supervisory skills, and develop an understanding of manufacturing processes.
 By the end of the course, you will have designed, planned, and manufactured your own piece of wood furniture.
 To develop leadership and teamwork skills, you will have the opportunity to work with several other students planning, organizing, and structuring the working day for the rest of the class.
 This course is held at the end of the second year and is required for all BSc (Wood Products Processing) students.